 - Complaints that it’s too hard

-Best Skateboard Wheels for Street Buying Guide and FAQ
+Best Street Skating Wheels Buying Guide and FAQ

 Although skateboard wheels look the same, there are qualities that set them apart.
 Skateboard wheels vary in size, diameter, hardness, and the type of material used.
-Some wheels are perfect for city riding, while some are ready to ride on a skate park.
+Some wheels are perfect for city riding, while some are ready to ride in skate parks.
 It’s important that you get the best and the most suitable wheels for your kind of skateboard; otherwise, your ride, safety, and performance will be affected.

-What to Look for When Buying Skateboard Wheels for Street Use?
+What to Look for When Buying Street Skateboarding Wheels?

 Remember the following when purchasing street skateboard wheels